smoonmare/gmail-cleanup/README.md

 Contributions to gmail-cleanup are welcome!
 Please feel free to fork the repository and submit pull requests.

 ### License
-This project is released under the [INSERT LICENSE HERE] License.
+This project is released under the MIT License.
 For more details, see the LICENSE file in the repository.

 ### Contact
 If you have any questions or feedback, please open an issue in the GitHub repository for this project.